OpenROV/openrov-software/README.md

 Step 3
 ------

-Customive the name of the image to match your rov#.
+Customize the name of the image to match your rov#.

 Change from "openrov" (without quotes) to "openrov-XXXX" (without quotes) - where XXXX is your serial number.